ThunderStruct/ACM-Scoreboard/README.md

 This method displays more detailed information corresponding to each entered Codeforces handle in the developer console.

+*note: this method logs potentially large amounts of data, and developer consoles on many browsers might hide part of the report if the console is not open.
+To avoid that issue, make sure the developer console is _open_ while using this tool*

 Requirements:
   - At least 1 entered user handle
   - Setup start time and end time (optional - filters out the the details that do not fall in the given time range)